-- 1. Candidates for graduate degrees must fulfill satisfactorily the schedule of studies outlined in the program selected.
+- torily the schedule of studies outlined in the program selected.
 A minimum grade-point average of 3.00 (4.00 system) is required. - 2.
-No grade of D or F may count toward a degree. - 3.
-If a student receives an unsatisfactory grade the course may be repeated once.
-The repeated grade will be used in computing the grade-point average. - 4.
-Credit by examination is not accepted toward a graduate degree but may be used to remove deficiencies. - 5.
-Candidates for graduate degrees must successfully pass comprehensive examinations or an acceptable alternative for a particular program as approved by the Graduate Academic Policies Committee.
+No grade of D or F may count toward a degree. - course may be repeated once.
+The repeated grade will be used in computing the grade-point average. - Credit by examination is not accepted toward a graduate degree but may be used to remove deficiencies. - Candidates for graduate degrees must successfully pass comprehensive examinations or an acceptable alternative for a particular program as approved by the Graduate Academic Policies Committee.